-OBJECTIVE: This is a Department of the Air Force (DAF) Open Topic in partnership with AFWERX and SpaceWERX.
-This topic is seeking technologies for transition into the United States Air Force and/or United States Space Force.
+This is a Department of the Air Force (DAF) Open Topic in partnership with SpaceWERX.
+This topic is seeking technologies for transition into the United States Space Force.
 Primary objectives of this topic include exploring innovative technologies applicable to both defense and non-defense markets, scaling capability, and growing the industrial base for defense.
 This topic is intended to reach companies capable of completing a feasibility study and prototype-validated concepts under accelerated Phase I and II schedules.
-This topic is aimed at applied research and development efforts rather than "front-end" or basic R/R&D. Phase I awards will have a maximum value of \$75,000 and a maximum duration of 3 months, including two months technical effort and one month for reporting.
-Phase II awards will have a maximum value of \$1,250,000 and a maximum period of performance of 21 months, including 18 months technical performance and three months for reporting.
-Please see the official solicitation for further details at https://www.dodsbirsttr.mil/submissions/login.https://rt.cto.mil/rtl-small-business- resources/sbir-sttr/.
+This topic is aimed at applied research and development efforts rather than "front-end" or basic R/R&D. Phase I awards will have a maximum value of \$110,000.00, and a maximum duration of three months.
+Phase II awards will have a maximum value of approximately \$1,800,000.00, and a total maximum period of performance of 21 months.